SMILEY4/strategy-game/documentation/markdown/game/Ideas.md

   - choose 1 bonus after turn 2, 4, 8, 16 -> build your civ over time
   - first effects generic, later ones more and more specific
   - player can adapt to random spawn position and generated world
-  - the more the player knows about world, the more specific effects he can choose
+  - the more the player knows about the world and his situation, the more specific effects he can choose